-JDI is now working to encourage U.S. ratification of the Optional Protocol to the Convention Against Torture (OPCAT), which would significantly improve independent oversight of U.S. detention facilities.
-Most recently, as part of the Universal Periodic Review, a new United Nations process that assesses the human rights records of member nations every four years, JDI submitted a report to the U.N.
-Human Rights Council and provided testimony urging the Obama administration to sign the OPCAT and adopt strong national standards aimed at ending sexual abuse in detention.
-In addition, JDI recently submitted a report to the Inter-American Commission on Human Rights for consideration in its development of international standards to protect the human rights of persons deprived of liberty throughout the Americas.
+JDI is urging U.S. ratification of the Optional Protocol to the Convention Against Torture (OPCAT), which would significantly improve independent oversight of U.S. detention facilities.
+JDI also submitted a report to the U.N.
+Human Rights Council and provided testimony urging the Obama Administration to sign the OPCAT.
+In addition, JDI submitted a report to the Inter-American Commission on Human Rights for consideration in its development of international standards to protect the human rights of persons deprived of liberty throughout the Americas.

-JDI also works to bring basic international human rights standards into U.S. prisons and jails.
-As part of that effort, JDI has developed a groundbreaking human rights training for corrections officials that focuses on every person’s absolute right to be free from torture -- including state-sanctioned sexual violence -- and that makes clear the responsibility of corrections officials to protect inmates from sexual abuse.
-JDI has presented this training to hundreds of prison officials across the country.
+As part of our effort to bring basic human rights standards into U.S. prisons and jails, JDI has developed a groundbreaking human rights training for corrections officials that focuses on every person’s absolute right to be free from torture -- including state-sanctioned sexual violence.
+This training makes clear that it is the responsibility of corrections officials to protect inmates from sexual abuse.
+JDI has presented this training to thousands of prison officials across the country.

 For more information about JDI’s effort to bring international human rights norms into detention facilities in the U.S., please contact Cynthia Totten, Senior Program Director, at firstname.lastname@example.org.